dalbiter/Inspection-Tracker/README.md

 #### Challenges
 Designing the database properly was key for this application is it relies heavily on data integrity and proper relationships that will be used for different reporting and analysis.

+Consider routes for projects should they be /project/.../.../... or should they be clients/client.id/projects/.../.../...?

+Why am I not showing prefilled job# on edit_inspection form?